lsamano/halloween-treats-lab/README.md

 ```

 # Models
 There is a `House` model and a `Candy` model.
 A house has many candies.
 A candy belongs to a house.
+House -< Candy

 # Deliverables
 ## Read (Index)